FuelLabs/swayswap/README.md

 ## About the Project

-SwaySwap is a decentralized application that takes advantage of Fuel's lightning fast SDK, and [Sway](https://github.com/FuelLabs/sway) language.
+SwaySwap is a decentralized application that takes advantage of Fuel's lightning fast TS SDK, Rust SDK, and [Sway](https://github.com/FuelLabs/sway) language.
 Create a wallet, acquire funds from a faucet and start exchanging assets with the world's fastest modular stack.

 ## Getting Started